thomasbratt/watchmaker/README.md

 * Developed as an investigation into capabilities and implementation characteristics
 * Written in the Rust programming language
-* The API aims to be minimal and complete.
+* The API aims to be minimal and complete
+* Built-in crossover protection, to avoid the common bug where the first genome in a crossover operation is always used for the start of the resulting genome
-* Some features are missing (see Roadmap section).
+* Some features are missing (see Roadmap section)

 ## Usage

-* Install Rust using rustup <https://rustup.rs/>
+* Install Rust using `rustup` <https://rustup.rs/>
-* Add a reference to your Cargo.toml file from: <https://crates.io/crates/watchmaker>
+* Add a reference to your `Cargo.toml` file from: <https://crates.io/crates/watchmaker>
-* Implement the `Genetic` interface for your search problem:
+* Implement the `Genetic` trait for your search problem:
 ```rust
     pub trait Genetic<G> {
         fn initialize(&mut self) -> G;